CA-MA-VCM/VCMsCabinet/content/Dangers/Amberman.md

 > [!danger] WARNING
 > A lack of fog does *not* mean it has left.
 Do not let this lure you into a false sense of safety.
-> Likewise, fog does not *always* mean it will appear.